Tongue Piercing Pain: How Much Do They Hurt?

 Finally, they will take a look at the veins on the underside of your tongue, and they may use a light to get a thorough look.
 Believe me, you do not want a piercing to go through a vein or artery.

-For the actual piercing, a clamp will be put on your tongue so the piercer can hold it in place.
+For the actual piercing, a clamp will be put on your tongue to hold it in place.
 This may be somewhat uncomfortable or feel unnatural because you can’t move your tongue much, but it shouldn’t hurt at all.
-Your tongue just has to be pulled out of your mouth in order for the correct spot to be reached for piercing.
+Your tongue just has to be pulled out of your mouth so the correct spot can be reached.

 The piercer will mark the spot to pierce, making sure it’s the exact same location they found during the examination of your tongue.
 The sterilized piercing needle will then be placed over the marked spot and your piercer will insert the needle through your tongue.
 Usually, it’s a 14-gauge needle, which is slightly larger than a typical earlobe piercing.